zpok3/Waters-of-Life/README.md

 **Intel**: Intel HD 510/530 or newer.

 If you have issues with the latest version or your GPU doesn't support Vulkan 1.3 you can try the 1.10.3 version.
 If you are having issues on an Intel iGPU you can try the 1.10.1 version.
-For more information on DXVK and HDR, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#DXVK)
+For more information on DXVK,HDR, and Alt-Tabbing, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#DXVK)

 ## Launching the Game
 1. Make sure the dropdown box on the right is set to **Fallout 3** and press the Run button.
+- **Q**: Aren't you supposed to use the FOSE loader?
+- **A**: The Fallout Anniversary Patcher which we ran earlier enables the game executable to load FOSE automatically if available.
 2. You're all set!
 Everything is already configured by default so you can hop right into a new game!

 # Updating the List